SmartClick-Web-and-SEO-Agency/Wordpress-assignment/README.md

 **Assets:**

-You can find the PSD file attached in this repository.
+In this repository you will find all the files needed.
+If you cloned it they should be in the same folder.

 **Delivery:**